Step-by-Step Guide: How to Use a Squat Rack Safely and Effectively

 Key Strategies:

-Dealing with Back and Neck Strain
+Management of Back and Neck Pain

 Mitigation Strategies: